Zerocool211/ProjectZ/README.md

 Fake Diamond, Fake Diamond Sword, Fake Diamond Shovel, Fake Diamond Pickaxe, Fake Diamond Axe, Fake Diamond Hoe and Fake Diamond Block

-Fake diamond tools has 15 times less durability than diamond tools and FD armor has 5 times less durability than diamond armor.
+Fake diamond tools have 15 times less durability than diamond tools and FD armor has 5 times less durability than diamond armor.

 Fake diamonds will drop from skeletons and creepers to begin with.